 If a child is exhibiting any COVID-19 symptoms, they must stay home from camp.
 If symptoms present at camp, the child is isolated and picked up by their parent/guardian immediately.
 In either scenario, the parent/guardian must then contact their child’s physician.
 The physician determines whether the child’s symptoms warrant testing.
-If the physician determines that the child doesn’t need to get tested, they must issue documented clearance so the child may return to camp (after being symptom-free for at least 24 hours).
+If the physician determines that the child doesn’t need to get tested, the physician must issue documented clearance so the child may return to camp (after being symptom-free for at least 24 hours).
 If testing is indicated, the child cannot come back unless they test negatively.
 Whether a camper is returning to camp through a physician’s clearance note or a negative COVID-19 test, that campers must be feeling well and asymptomatic for at least 24 hours.

 If a case of COVID-19 is suspected or identified in a camper or staff member, The Nature Place alerts the Rockland County Health Department.
 The health department then traces all contacts and “the State and local health departments may, under their legal authority, implement monitoring and movement restrictions of infected or exposed persons including home isolation or quarantine.”

 If a camper/staff member tests positive, they must enter home quarantine, and the Department of Health will determine the quarantine’s length.

 If a camper/staff member tests positive, all members of their pod must enter home quarantine as directed by the health department, who will communicate guidelines for when they can return to camp.

 With all of this, we ask that families and staff err on the side of caution.

 In the case of a Parent/Guardian or Household Member:

 Please read the following from the State Guidelines, regarding protocols that would be followed if a parent/guardian of a camper exhibits symptoms or tests positive for COVID-19: